 “President Alfa is very disappointed that you did not vote for him.”

-“What?
+“Are you kidding me?
+This is ridiculous.
 I haven’t voted yet.
 It was just a test.”

 “Did you believe him when he told you he wanted to be Your Personal President?”